Frank Zamboni: Making the Zamboni ice resurfacer

-Market and Popularity
+Market and popularity

 Frank J. Zamboni & Company, established in Paramount, California, began manufacturing the Zamboni ice resurfacer and quickly became the leading producer in the field.
 By the late 1960s, the company had built its 1,000th machine, added a second plant in Brantford, Ontario, and expanded internationally by opening a marketing office in Switzerland.
-The machines, originally powered by Volkswagen Cabriolet engines, gained widespread recognition, including from notable customers like “Peanuts” creator Charles Schulz, who owned a personal ice rink.
+The machines, originally powered by Volkswagen Cabriolet engines, gained widespread recognition, including from notable customers like Charles Schulz, who owned a personal ice rink and featured the Zamboni in Peanuts comic strips.

 The Zamboni became a fixture at hockey games, often drawing positive attention from spectators.
+According to Zamboni's son Richard, some ice rink executives were concerned that spectators preferred to watch the Zamboni instead of buying concessions.
+Enthusiasm for the machines led to the creation of a fan club at Michigan Tech University and a race horse named Zamboni.

 The company remained under family ownership after Frank Zamboni’s death in 1988, with his descendants continuing operations at both the original Paramount site and a second facility in Brantford, Ontario.
 In addition to ice resurfacers, Zamboni held several patents, including one for a machine developed for Monsanto to remove moisture from artificial turf, remove paint stripes from the same surfaces, and roll up and lay down turf in domed stadiums.
 His final invention, in 1983, was an automatic edger to remove ice buildup from the edges of rinks.
 The company’s success and continued presence in the market reflect Zamboni’s long-lasting influence on ice sports infrastructure.

-Though the term Zamboni was (and remains) trademarked by his company, the name is sometimes generically used for any brand of ice resurfacing machine.
+Though the term Zamboni was (and remains) trademarked by his company, it is sometimes generically used for any brand of ice resurfacing machine.